 Although places to eat are currently limited, Green Turtle Cay has always offered an array of delicious island eats for locals and tourists alike.
 From Bahamian classic dishes to more continental offerings, you will be going back to these restaurants and bars for more!

+A very popular eatery on the Cay!
 Serving breakfast, lunch and dinner.
 Also serves ice cream and you can order whole pies.
-(Currently closed for the season.)
+(Currently closed and operating as a convenience store – Turtley Convenient.)

 Another favourite for the locals, Sundowners!
 Owners Brian and Caroline have put their heart and soul into this lively bar and full-service restaurant, right in the heart of New Plymouth.
 Shoot some pool, take in the glorious sunset, grab a Kalik (or rum punch!) and soak up the island life.